Live dealers: how it works

 How the game happens (using roulette as an example)

-2. Dealer launches ball in roulette
+2. Dealer launches roulette ball

 3. The camera captures the movement of the ball